The Importance of Vaccines and why we ALL need to be Vaccinated at some time

 Malaria.
 Malaria is a mosquito-borne infectious disease which annually affects an estimated 247 million people worldwide and causes 619,000 deaths.
 As of April 2023, the vaccine has been given to 1.5 million children living in areas with moderate-to-high malaria transmission.
 It requires at least three doses in infants by age 2, and a fourth dose extends the protection for another 1–2 years.
 The vaccine reduces hospital admissions from severe malaria by around 30%

 Yellow fever.
 Yellow fever is a viral infection that occurs in Africa and South America.
-Some yellow fever symptoms are similar to flu, such as: high temperature. headache. feeling or being sick. aches and pains. loss of appetite. feeling generally unwell.
+Some yellow fever symptoms are similar to 'flu, such as: high temperature. headache. feeling or being sick. aches and pains. loss of appetite. feeling generally unwell.
 These symptoms often last 3 or 4 days.
 But a small number of people get more serious symptoms within 24 hours of feeling better.
 Most people begin to develop immunity within ten days of vaccination and 99% are protected within one month, and this appears to be lifelong.

 Reference: https://www.theguardian.com/society/2021/mar/28/how-mary-wortley-montagus-bold-experiment-led-to-smallpox-vaccine-75-years-before-jenner